cceh/kosh/README.md

 # Kosh - APIs for Dictionaries

-Kosh is an open-source framework developed for creating and maintining APIs for dictionaries
+Kosh is an open-source framework developed for creating and maintaining APIs for dictionaries

 ## Overview